 There’s no denying the obvious, the ski season will soon be upon us.
-Even if you aren’t a skier or snowboarder, there are still plenty of ski-free family fun activities in Whistler to enjoy.
-From bouncing to ziplining – and snowflake-eating! – here are our slope side activity tips for family friendly Whistler and have fun in beautiful British Columbia, beyond the slopes.
+Even if you aren’t a skier or snowboarder, there are plenty of ski-free family fun activities in Whistler to enjoy.
+From bouncing to zip-lining, skating and snowflake-eating, here’s how to enjoy family friendly Whistler and have fun in beautiful British Columbia, beyond the slopes.

 Escape!
 Whistler is a real-life gaming experience where you work as a team to escape from different scenarios by solving puzzles and riddles.
-Choose from one of four themed rooms and immerse yourself in a world of fun, challenging and interactive obstacles.
-Excellent family, indoor and evening entertainment with options for groups, teambuilding events and parties.
+Choose from one of four themed rooms.
+Immerse yourself in a world of fun, challenging and interactive obstacles.
+Excellent indoor family entertainment.

 Audain Art Museum

 The Audain Art Museum is Whistler’s newest cultural hot spot.
-Located by the Village, this iconic building houses a permanent collection of artworks from British Columbia, and hosts exhibitions from leading museums around the world.
+Located by the Village, this iconic building houses a permanent collection of artworks from British Columbia.
+It also hosts exhibitions from leading museums around the world.
 Free for children 16 years old and younger.

 Whistler Village Scavenger Hunt